Cameron Congreve: Career

 Congreve is a youth product of Swansea City, having joined at U9 level.
 He was named the Swansea Academy Player of the Year for the 2020–21 season.
 He signed his first professional contract with Swansea City on 10 March 2022, keeping him at the club until at least 2024.
 He made his professional debut with Swansea in a 1–0 EFL Championship loss to Blackpool on 12 March 2022.

+Congreve joined EFL League Two club Bromley on loan for the 2024–25 season.
+Congreve had a successful season with the Ravens which resulted in 47 appearances and 6 goals, with a personal highlight being his goal against Premier League club Newcastle United in an FA Cup match on 12 January 2025.